Hattiesburg–Laurel Regional Airport: Historical airline service

 Southern Airways then merged with North Central Airlines to form Republic Airlines which in turn was continuing to serve the airport in 1979 with Douglas DC-9-10 jets as well as with larger McDonnell Douglas DC-9-50 jets in addition to Convair 580 turboprop aircraft with nonstop and direct one stop DC-9 flights from Atlanta, nonstop Convair 580 flights from New Orleans, direct one stop Convair 580 flights from Memphis, and nonstop DC-9 and Convair 580 flights from Meridian.
 Also in 1979, Universal Airways, a commuter airline, was operating nonstop service between the airport and New Orleans with three round trip flights every weekday operated with small Beechcraft 99 turboprops.
 Republic was continuing to provide scheduled passenger service into PIB in the summer of 1984; however, according to its April 28, 1985 route map the airline was no longer serving the airport by this time.

 Two regional airlines were serving the airport in late 1989 including the Delta Connection operated by Atlantic Southeast Airlines (ASA) on behalf of Delta Air Lines on a code sharing basis with direct one stop Embraer EMB-120 Brasilia turboprop flights from Atlanta via Meridian, and Northwest Airlink operated by Express Airlines I on behalf of Northwest Airlines on a code sharing basis with direct one stop British Aerospace BAe Jetstream 31 and Saab 340 turboprop flights from Memphis also via Meridian.

-By the spring of 1995, Northwest Airlink was the only airline serving the airport with nonstop and direct one stop flights from Memphis as well as nonstop flights from Jackson, MS, Meridian and Tupelo, MS operated with BAe Jetstream 31 and Saab 340 turboprops.
+By the spring of 1995, Northwest Airlink was the only airline serving the airport with nonstop and direct one stop flights from Memphis as well as nonstop flights from Jackson, Meridian, and Tupelo operated with BAe Jetstream 31 and Saab 340 turboprops.